Bad Contact Centre process – a story of how good people simply follow a bad process

 I only have my own experience to go by.
 And it wasn’t a good one.”

-At this point in our workshop, when the story gets shared, we’re talking about the power of the side by side method for monitoring & coaching.
+At this point in our workshop, when the story was shared, we’re talking about the power of the side by side method for monitoring & coaching.

 The relationship building, the power of personal connection – the time to build trust.
 The opportunity to make the time to spend with the people who work for you.